 Open during the Hot Meals program in our Copeland Hall, the Calvary Clothes Closet provides clothes and other items that the individuals who visit the Hot Meals program may need.
 If you are interested in donating items for the Clothes Closet, or would like a list of needed items, please contact the church office at (951) 686-0761.

 In partnership with Loma Linda University Dental School, we help support the cost of a dental van that comes nearly every month prior to the Hot Meal to give free complete dental care for our guests.

-We also partner with Kaiser Foundation and Path of Life to provide a Medical Van free of charge.
-These vans rotate about every 6 weeks and can be found in our downstairs parking area near Copeland Hall during their scheduled visits.
+This van comes about every 6 weeks and can be found in our downstairs parking area near Copeland Hall during their scheduled visit.
 All care is provided on a first-come-first-serve basis.
-For information regarding the next medical or dental van date please contact the church office.

 This ministry was birthed with a mind towards caring for the homeless and under-served with new or slightly used used.
 Using the example of Jesus washing the feet of Peter in John 13:1-7, we have them pick out their shoes and then we wash the recipients feet as an act of service before they put on their shoes.
 During that same time, we talk with them and pray with them if they wish it.
 It is a powerful exchange of love and service to those who walk the streets every day or for families with children who can't afford new shoes.
 It is always a joyous exchange